Rajpratik71/linux-manPages/grub-mkpasswd-pbkdf2.md

 SEE ALSO
        grub-mkconfig(8)

        The full documentation for grub-mkpasswd-pbkdf2 is maintained as a Texinfo manual.
 If the info and grub-mkpasswd-pbkdf2 programs are properly installed at your site, the command

               info grub-mkpasswd-pbkdf2

        should give you access to the complete manual.

-grub-mkpasswd-pbkdf2 (GRUB) 2.02February82019         GRUB-MKPASSWD-PBKDF2(1)
+grub-mkpasswd-pbkdf2 (GRUB) 2.02-2ubuntu8.12                                                 February 2019                                                                     GRUB-MKPASSWD-PBKDF2(1)